tsduck/tsduck-test/README.md

 | 049  | `continuity` plugin with duplicate packets
 | 050  | SCTE 18 (Emergency Alert System) signalization
 | 051  | Analyze and convert EIT's from an ATSC live stream
+| 052  | Analyze and convert the RRT from an ATSC live stream